dart-archive/pub-dartlang/doc/pubspec.markdown

 - Bob Nystrom <rnystrom@google.com>
 {% endhighlight %}

-If you upload your package here, we will show this email address so make sure you're OK with that.
+If anyone uploads your package here, we will show this email address so make sure you're OK with that.

 ## Homepage